velvia/filo/README.md

 ### Converting rows to Filo binary vectors

-Filo is designed to enable efficient conversion and composition between rows haing heterogeneous types and Filo vectors.
+Filo is designed to enable efficient conversion and composition between rows having heterogeneous types and Filo vectors.

 Please see `RowToVectorBuilder` and the `RowToVectorBuilderTest` for an example.
 There is a convenience function to convert a whole bunch of rows at once.